If you are looking for an easy to care for freshwater fish, the Scarlet Badis is the fish for you.

 Scarlet Badis are fussy eaters.
-In the wild, they are micro predators and will eat small crustaceans, larvae, worms, insects and other small zooplankton.
+In the wild, they are micro predators and will eat small crustaceans, larvae, worms, insects, and other small zooplankton.

-If you want them to thrive in your aquarium you will have to replicate its wild diet as much as possible.
+If you want them to thrive in your aquarium you will have to replicate their wild diet as much as possible.
 They refuse flake foods.
 They might eat small size pellet only if they are actively sinking in the water.